pachyderm/pachyderm/doc/docs/2.3.x/how-tos/jupyterlab-extension/index.md

 ## Install The Extension

-You can choose between Pachyderm's pre-built image (a GPU-enabled version of [`jupyter/base-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook)) or add the extension to your own image.
+You can choose between Pachyderm's pre-built image (a custom version of [`jupyter/scipy-notebook`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook)) or add the extension to your own image.
 Pachyderm's image includes:

 - The extension jupyterlab-pachyderm.
 - FUSE